Paternity and foster care leave for the child of a private sector employee

 You send your request to your CPAM one of the following documents:

-- Or a copy of the updated family booklet
+• Either the copy of the updated family record book

-You also send CPAM a proof of link with your child's mother one of the following documents:
+You also send the CPAM a document specifying the link with your child's mother, one of the following documents:

-- Either the certificate of common life or of less than one year old cohabitation
+• Either the certificate of common life or cohabitation less than one year old

-- Or a certificate of honour for your married life co-signed by your child's mother
+• Or a certificate on the honor of your marital life co-signed by your child's mother

 A copy of the child's act of recognition (if the child is stillborn) should be sent to your CPAM.